stellar/slingshot/musig/README.md

 # Signatures: Engineering design doc

 This is a signature scheme for signing messages.
-This is the second iteration, and describes the protocol for signing a single message with one public key (where the public key can be created from a single party's private key, or it can be created from the aggregation of multiple public keys), and for signing multiple messages with multiple public keys.
+This design doc describes the protocol for signing a single message with one public key (where the public key can be created from a single party's private key, or from the aggregation of multiple public keys), and for signing multiple messages with multiple public keys.

 In future iterations, we can consider signing with public keys that are nested aggregations of public keys.